grecuandrei/java-backend-starter-impl/README.md

 - JUnit and Mockito for testing
 - Spring Boot Actuator for health checks and monitoring
 - SpringDoc OpenAPI for API documentation
-- Pagination and sorting for products and users
+- Pagination and sorting for products
+- Pagination, sorting & filters for users
 - Spring Cache for products and users
 - Indexing
 - JWT for authentication